ember-cli/eslint-plugin-ember/docs/rules/no-replace-test-comments.md

 Leaving the default test comment in place is a sign of a rushed class.

+Note: this rule will not be added to the `recommended` configuration because it would cause the default ember-cli blueprint to contain lint violations.

 ## Rule Details

 This rule aims to nudge developers into writing more/better tests.